REFILE-Venezuela's interior minister says 100 people died in U.S. attack | Law-Order

 Caracas have not previously given a number for those killed, but the army posted a list of 23 names of its dead.
 Venezuelan officials have said a large part of Maduro's security contingent was killed "in cold blood," and Cuba has said 32 members of its military and intelligence services in Venezuela were killed.
 Maduro's wife Cilia Flores, detained alongside him, suffered a head injury during the U.S. raid, Cabello said, and Maduro an injury to his leg.

-Venezuela's interim President Delcy Rodriquez, who Cabello praised during his weekly show on state television as "courageous", declared on Tuesday a week of mourning for members of the military killed in the raid.
+Venezuela's interim President Delcy Rodriguez, who Cabello praised during his weekly show on state television as "courageous", declared on Tuesday a week of mourning for members of the military killed in the raid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)